UCL/fan-slicer/README.rst

 -----------------------

-Copyright 2020 University College London. susi is released under the BSD-3 license.
+Copyright 2020 University College London.
+Fan-slicer is released under the BSD-3 license.
 Please see the `license file`_ for details.

 Acknowledgements